dotslash/OneLibADay/trove.md

 ###Faster Maps and Sets
 The standard java collection's Implementation of Maps and Sets are backed by Maps.
 That means a TreeSet is actually a map internally.
-Java Maps have an inefficiency.
-To support the entrySet, keySet functionality, the collections implementations do something more and make them inefficient.
-Trove Maps and Sets do have this fucntionality.
-As long as entrySet is not called Trove collections will be significantly better than Java collections. [details : issue #1](https://github.com/dotslash/OneLibADay/issues/1).
-Instead the ```forEachKey``` ```forEachEntry``` ```forEachValue``` functions should cover most of the use cases
+Apart from this java Maps have an inefficiency.
+To support the entrySet, keySet functionality, the collections implementations do something more which make them inefficient.
+Trove Maps and Sets also have this fucntionality.
+But ss long as entrySet is not called, Trove collections will be significantly better than Java collections. [details : issue #1](https://github.com/dotslash/OneLibADay/issues/1).
+The ```forEachKey``` ```forEachEntry``` ```forEachValue``` functions should cover most of the use cases of entrySet and keySet.

 * ```THashMap<K,V>```
 * ```THashSet<T>```